henrik-andersen/lagged-dependent-variable/README.md

 - m2.inp   (Mplus code for model 2)
 - m3.inp   (Mplus code for model 3)

-Click on the green Code button at the top right, select "Download ZIP" and extract the files.
+Click on the green "Code" button at the top right, select "Download ZIP" and extract the files.